 All of this is quite complicated, but deftly explained by Reich in the first few pages of his new book.
 I had never even heard of Reich before I read this book, let alone read the other books in the series and I was not lost (although I will not be going back to the other books to catch up either - Reich has already caught me up).

 The premise of the book is that Dr. Ransom and his estranged wife Emma are both caught up in an international arms deal that involves the Taliban attempting to get hold of a WMD that the U.S. Air Force lost in 1984 in the mountains of Pakistan near the border of Afghanistan.
-Both Emma and Jonathon Ransom get caught up in the swirl of events.
+Both Emma and Jonathon Ransom are now in the swirl of events.

 Are the events in the book plausible?